How to Live a Christian Life Daily

 The New Law

 As Christians, how can we apply the Old Law to our lives?
-Since Jesus is our law, we only need to praise the Trinity of God in the name of Jesus and follow Jesus as our life example.
+Since the Lord Jesus is our law, we only need to praise the Trinity of God in the name of the Lord Jesus and follow His commandments and His example of life.
 Furthermore, we can seek a holy living by applying the Old Law to our spiritual life.
-We can look at food offerings that bring a pleasing aroma to the Lord as praise time, worship time, Bible study, meditation in the Word, and fasting.
-Any praise and worship time that we do in our life to the Trinity of God is a pleasing aroma to the Lord.
-As a result, we can make a spiritual parallel between the food offerings given in Numbers 28 as a command to the people of Israel and our spiritual life.
-In John 4.24, Jesus tells us that “God is Spirit, and they that worship Him must worship in spirit and truth.”
-Following, we suggest a Christian lifestyle that can bring pleasing aromas to the Lord.
-However, we cannot do this in a religious mechanical pious life way to show that we are holy in front of others.
-Our worship should be only for bringing glory to God, not to ourselves, and performed under the guidance of the Holy Spirit.
-Every Christian should ask the Lord to teach them how to live a Christian life and what would be suitable for them to do to be pleasing to the Lord.
-Our lifestyle changes must be done from a free loving heart, not a compelled heart, as a free will spiritual offering to the Lord.
+We can think of our spiritual practices—such as praise, worship, Bible study, meditation on the Word, and fasting—as offerings that create a pleasing aroma to the Lord.
+Any time we engage in praise and worship directed toward the Trinity of God, it is a pleasing aroma to the Lord.
+Thus, we can draw a spiritual parallel between the food offerings outlined in Numbers 28, which were commanded to the Israelites, and the ways we live out our faith today.
+In John 4.24, the Lord Jesus tells us that the Lord Jesus tells us that “God the Spirit, and those worshiping Him, it is necessary to worship in spirit and truth.”
+We would like to propose a Christian lifestyle that can create pleasing aromas to the Lord.
+However, we must do this without being religious, mechanical, or pious in a way that seeks to appear holy before others.
+Our worship should aim solely to bring glory to God, not to ourselves, and should be guided by the Holy Spirit.
+Every Christian should ask the Lord to teach them how to live a Christian life and what actions would be pleasing to Him.
+Changes in our lifestyle should stem from a genuine, loving heart, not from compulsion, but rather as a free-willed spiritual offering to the Lord.

-The beloved Son of God has accomplished all requirements of the Father.
-As a Christian, you must obey and listen to the teachings of the beloved Son of God, and besides following the teachings, the heart must worship the Holy Son and beg the Holy Son to take all our needs to the Father.
-In the spiritual world, when we honor the Son, all praise that we have offered in the spiritual world, the Father also receives them; that is why the Father has sent the Son to be the perfect sacrifice for worship.
-So, as a Christian, worship and glorify the beloved Son who will also make the spiritual completion for that soul.
+The beloved Son of God has fulfilled all the requirements set forth by the Father.
+As Christians, we need to obey and heed the teachings of the Son of God, the Lord Jesus.
+Along with following these teachings, our hearts should also worship the Holy Son and seek His intercession for our needs before the Father.
+In the spiritual world, when we honor the Son of God, all praise that we offer in the spiritual world, the Father also receives them; that is why the Father has sent the Son to be the perfect sacrifice for worship.
+So, as a Christian, worship and glorify the beloved Son of God, who will also make the spiritual completion for that soul.

 Christian Offerings

-We can use Numbers chapter 28 as a guideline to set up a Christian life schedule for ourselves.
+We can use Numbers chapter 28 as a guideline to create a schedule for our Christian lives.
 As offerings for the Christian life, Christians do not need to make animal sacrifices.
-Still, as many as possible, they need to dedicate praise sessions to glorify God’s beloved Son Jesus, and the Holy Son will help the soul achieve the goal.
+Still, as many as possible, they need to dedicate praise sessions to glorify God’s beloved Son, the Lord Jesus, and the Holy Son will help the soul achieve the goal.

-• Each day of our life, set time sessions, at least one in the morning and one in the evening, to dedicate all praises and honor to the Holy Son as an offering to be presented to the Father.
+• Each day of our life, set time sessions, at least one in the morning and one in the evening, to dedicate all praises and honor to the Trinity of God, in the name of the Lord Jesus, as an offering to be presented to the Father.

-• Each Sunday of our life, add more prayer sessions and try to do good to others, and attend common worship with other believers.
+• Each Sunday of our lives, add more prayer sessions and try to do good to others, and attend common worship with other believers.

-• In addition, each month, set a day of fasting, if able (as directed by the Holy Spirit) to glorify the Holy Trinity of God (Holy Father, Holy Son Jesus, and the Holy Spirit) in the name of the Holy Son Jesus.
+• In addition, each month, set a day of fasting, if able (as directed by the Holy Spirit), to glorify the Holy Trinity of God (Holy Father, Holy Son Jesus, and the Holy Spirit) in the name of the Holy Son, the Lord Jesus.

-• Designate other fasting days, if able, (as directed by the Holy Spirit), on top of the monthly fasting schedule, throughout the year as guided by the Holy Spirit to bring glory to the Trinity of God in the name of the Holy Son Jesus.
+• Designate other fasting days, if able, (as directed by the Holy Spirit), on top of the monthly fasting schedule, throughout the year as guided by the Holy Spirit to bring glory to the Trinity of God in the name of the Holy Son, the Lord Jesus.

 How to Fast as a Christian?

-Fasting is a day set apart when a Christian glorifies the Trinity of God in the name of Jesus.
-The fast day should start in the evening before midnight and end the following day after midnight, preferably in the morning.
-So, for example, if your fast day is a Sunday, you would stop eating food before midnight Saturday, and you would end the fast on Monday morning after Sunday midnight, preferably when you wake Monday morning.
+A fasting day is a special day set aside by a believer in the Lord Jesus to glorify the Trinity of God in the name of the Lord Jesus.
+The fasting period should begin in the evening before midnight and end the following day after midnight, preferably in the morning.
+For instance, if your fasting day is on a Sunday, you would stop eating food before midnight on Saturday.
+You would then complete the fast on Monday morning, after midnight Sunday, ideally when you wake up on Monday morning.

-During the fast day, you must keep your heart in a continual worship attitude and read and meditate on the Word of God.
-You must come on your knees and offer praises to the Trinity of God as much as possible.
-The fast day is a spiritual day for you, and you must abstain from eating any food and drinking anything that has taste.
-You should only drink water (See Comments Matthew 4:2 and Comments Luke 4:2).
-In addition, the day before the fast day, you should abstain from any sexual activity with your spouse and keep your heart pure from the things of the world as much as possible.
-This attitude should continue until the fast is completed.
-When the fast is over, you must dedicate the fast to the Trinity of God in the name of Jesus and glorify the Trinity of God.
-In the spiritual world, the fast performed in this way becomes a pleasing aroma to the Father.
+On the fast day, it is important to maintain an attitude of continual worship and to read and meditate on the Word of God.
+You should spend time on your knees, offering praises to the Holy Trinity as much as you can.
+This day is meant to be a spiritual day for you, and you must refrain from eating any food or drinking anything with taste.
+You should only drink water (See Comments Matthew 4:2, and Comments Luke 4:2).
+In addition, the day before the fast day, you should abstain from any sexual activity with your spouse and strive to keep your heart free from worldly distractions as much as possible.
+Maintain this mindset until the fast is completed.
+Once the fast is over, dedicate it to the Trinity of God in the name of the Lord Jesus and give glory to the Trinity.
+In the spiritual world, a fast carried out in this manner becomes a pleasing aroma to the Father.